-If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator, Maya Sullivan, Founders Hall 236, maya.sullivan@metrostate.edu, 651-793-1508 by calling, writing, going online or coming into the office to report in person and Metropolitan State University Security Department, if the victim so desires.
-Metropolitan State University will provide resources, on campus, off campus or both, to include medical assistance, mental health assistance, to persons who have been victims of sexual assault, domestic violence, dating violence, or stalking, and will apply appropriate disciplinary procedures to those who violate this policy.
+If you have been the victim/survivor of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Deputy Title IX Coordinator, Maya Sullivan and Title IX Coordinator Dr. Maria Josefina Landrieu by calling, writing, going online or coming into the office to report in person and Metro State University Security Department, if the victim/survivor so desires.
+Metro State University will provide resources, on campus, off campus or both, to include medical assistance, mental health assistance, to persons who have been victim/survivors of sexual assault, domestic violence, dating violence, or stalking, and will apply appropriate disciplinary procedures to those who violate this policy.
 The procedures set forth below are intended to afford a prompt response to charges of sexual assault, domestic or dating violence, and stalking, to maintain confidentiality and fairness consistent with applicable legal requirements, and to impose appropriate sanctions on violators of this policy.

 As time passes, evidence may dissipate or become lost or unavailable, thereby making investigation, possible prosecution, disciplinary proceedings, or obtaining protection from abuse orders related to the incident more difficult.
-If a victim chooses not to make a complaint regarding an incident, he or she should consider speaking with Metropolitan State University Security Department or other law enforcement to preserve evidence in the event that the victim changes her/his mind at a later date.
+If a victim/survivor chooses not to make a complaint regarding an incident, he or she should consider speaking with Metro State University Security Department or other law enforcement to preserve evidence in the event that the victim/survivor changes her/his mind at a later date.